TheDiscordDude/TripadvisorScrapping/README.md

 ## How to use

 In order to use this srcipt, you'll need to setup some things :
-- A database with a
+- A database named 'tripadvisor' with the tables from `tripadvisor_init.sql` in it.
 - The geckodriver in the same folder as the main.py (in both userToRestau and restauToUser)

 We also made it so it could work on a linux server with close to no intervention.